pH200/cycle-react/docs/interactions.md

   .map(ev => ev.target.value);
 ```

-To subscribe an event from Cycle-React's custom element,
+To subscribe an event from Cycle-React's components,
 append "on" before the event name.

 Example: